Traveling with Monograms: Combining the Best of Two Travel Styles in One Trip

 In London and Rome, my Local Hosts mostly stayed in the hotel the whole time to help people with logistics and questions.
 In Venice, though, my Local Host was also the one who helped get me on/off water taxis, and even went with me to the train station to make sure I got on the right train when it was time for me to head to Rome.

 This idea of employing Local Hosts instead of guides is such a good one!
-It means you can have as much or as little hand-holding during your Monograms trip as you want.
+It means you can have as much or as little hand-holding during your Independence by Globus trip as you want.

 5. Optional extra tours

-We have to talk about some of the optional tours you can book through Monograms, too.
-More independent travelers might opt to skip the extra tours and plan their own time in each city, but for those like me who usually want to DO IT ALL when they travel, then Monograms has you covered.
+We have to talk about some of the optional tours you can book through Independence by Globus, too.
+More independent travelers might opt to skip the extra tours and plan their own time in each city, but for those like me who usually want to DO IT ALL when they travel, then Globus has you covered.

-Like the intro sightseeing tours in each city, most of Monograms' optional tours are guided.
-Monograms partners with local tour operators to offer tours to see/do the most popular things in each city.
+Like the intro sightseeing tours in each city, most of Independence by Globus' optional tours are guided.
+Globus partners with local tour operators to offer tours to see/do the most popular things in each city.

 For example, in London you could book a tour of the Tower of London, day trips to Windsor Castle or Stonehenge, dinner and a West End show, tickets for the Harry Potter studio tour, a nighttime cruise on the Thames, and more.